olsonjeffery/dualpower/README.md

 collection of software to make up it's base, although it borrows a few components (like its LazyVim setup, screensaver scheme, etc).

+The name _Dual Power_ derives from a [historical power-sharing arrangement][9] that arose in in Russia, circa 1917.
+Governance was jointly exercised by both the Provisional Government and Petrograd Soviet, after the abdication of Tsar Nicholas and the resulting February Revolution.
+The name is [lampshading][10] the overlapping and unclear boundaries between the underlying distributions (Arch/EndevourOS) and the Dual Power meta-distro itself.
+Dual Power maintains no self-hosted package/AUR repositories and is purely parasitic on the underlying Arch/EndevousOS Linux distributions, as well as continuing to utilize some O****** script infra.

 This project is yet another meta-distro, "pre-riced for a certain setup", but without a focus on built-in configurability for the defaults.
 So, if your immediate reaction to any of the software, aesthetic, configuration, etc choices is negative, then we do apologize.
 Dual Power may not be the one for you.
-Configurable defaults for desktop, term, shell/bar/finder, DE, etc aren't a priority.
+Configurable defaults for desktop, term, shell/bar/finder, etc aren't a priority.
 You can install/configure/integrate those yourself.
 Otherwise, please have Fun!

-The name _Dual Power_ derives from a [historical power-sharing arrangement][9] that arose in in Russia, circa 1917.
-Governance was jointly exercised by both the Provisional Government and Petrograd Soviet, after the abdication of Tsar Nicholas and the resulting February Revolution.
-The name is [lampshading][10] the overlapping and unclear boundaries between the underlying distribution (Arch/EndevourOS) and the Dual Power meta-distro itself.
-Dual Power maintains no self-hosted package/AUR repositories and is purely parasitic on the underlying Arch/EndevousOS Linux distributions.

-Insofar as this project has liberated several script assets from O******, it is released under the terms of the MIT License.
+Insofar as this project has copied/modified several script assets from O******, it is released under the terms of the MIT License.
 See `LICENSE` for details.

 ## Install playbook